TahaNili/Alien-invasion/README.md

 # We Can Make This Game Better!

 Welcome to the Alien Invasion project.
+This is an open-source effort where developers, designers, and gamers come together to create something extraordinary.
+We’re focused on pushing the limits of what this game can be, and we need your expertise to make that happen.

-This is an open-source effort where ser## Advanced Features: AI-Powered Gameplay
+## Advanced Features: AI-Powered Gameplay

-This game features advanced AI enemies on higher difficulty levels!
+This game features advanced AI enemies on higher difficulty levels.
 Here's what you need to know:

 ### ML Features